Credit:

 Generally, yes, high-quality heated gloves from known brands are safe when they get wet.
 But that’s a qualified statement, and some caution is warranted.

-Sadly, there are a lot of shady brands in the world of batteries.
+Sadly, there are many shady brands in the world of batteries.
 When shopping for anything battery-operated—and especially something you’re wearing and potentially getting wet—go with the name brands.
-Find recommendations from experts like us or forums or wherever you find your expertise.
-If you find suspiciously cheap heated gloves, there’s probably a reason.
+Find recommendations from experts like us, forums, or wherever you find your expertise.
+If you find heated gloves suspiciously cheap, there’s probably a reason.
 Skip them.

-Well-made heated gloves are designed with waterproof or water-resistant components, so light moisture won’t cause any safety issues.
+Well-made heated gloves are designed with waterproof or water-resistant components so that light moisture won’t pose a safety issue.
 The electrical elements are insulated, and the batteries are sealed.
-If, however, a heated glove gets fully soaked, you should turn it off and let it dry out completely before using it again, just to be safe.
+If, however, a heated glove gets fully soaked, turn it off and let it dry completely before using it again, just to be safe.

 Always, always use the manufacturer’s battery and charger.
 Don’t substitute batteries that aren't exact matches.
 Never settle for batteries that look "kind of" similar!
 And remember to remove the batteries before washing or if you’ll store the gloves for a long time.
 As long as you follow the instructions, heated gloves are built to be safe in typical winter conditions.
 After all, they’re meant for outdoor use!